wagood/laralist/README.md

 * [favicon fetcher](https://github.com/ash-jc-allen/favicon-fetcher) A Laravel package that can be used for fetching favicons from websites. <!-- favicon -->
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8.0%2B-blue?style=flat-square)

+* [Fetch PHP](https://github.com/Thavarshan/fetch-php) is a PHP library that mimics the behavior of JavaScript’s fetch API using the powerful Guzzle HTTP client.
+FetchPHP supports both synchronous and asynchronous requests, and provides an easy-to-use, flexible API for making HTTP requests in PHP.

 * [Filament](https://filamentphp.com/) A collection of beautiful full-stack components.
 The perfect starting point for your next app.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)